Hell's Kitchen has a lot of small-to-medium screw ups each episode, but some moments of idiocy stand out:

 Instead: He suggests to the customers that they don't order sides.
 One of the tables informs maître d' James of this advice, which leads James to drag Vinny with him to the pass.

 As a Result: When Gordon finds out about the suggestion, he's furious, and removes Vinny from the service completely.
 Raj meanwhile takes Vinny's actions as a massive insult towards him, further exacerbating his inability to get on with the rest of the team.
+As the icing on the cake, Ramsay nominates Vinny for elimination after the blue team loses the service, with Vinny only avoiding going home due to Curtis' performance on the sushi station burying the team from the word go.

 - The following episode, Raj manages to use up the team's entire supply of Dover sole just serving the first few tables.
 Ramsay is understandably pissed off about this, and orders Raj to go out to the dining room to apologize to the affected diners and get substitute orders.